 Create an adapter

-import type { EmailProvider } from "@opencoredev/email-sdk";
+import type { EmailMessage, EmailProvider } from "@opencoredev/email-sdk";

 export type AcmeMailOptions = {